xcart/xc5-manual/en/modules/ebay_integration/importing_products_from_ebay.md

     * **Item type**: Select the type of items you would like to import (_Active items_, _Inactive items_).
     * **eBay Item SKU**: Enter the eBay SKU of the item that needs to be imported (Such a SKU can be obtained from the _Custom Label_ field of the item).
 If you need to import multiple items, enter a comma separated list of SKUs.
     * **Upload item images**: With this option enabled, item images will be imported from eBay along with the item details and description to become product images in your X-Cart store.
 With this option disabled, eBay items will be imported without the images.
-    * **Remove exists products**: Before importing an item from eBay, the module will check whether this item already exists in your X-Cart store.
+    * **Remove exists products**: Before importing an item from eBay, the module will check whether this item is new or already exists in your X-Cart store.
 With this option enabled, any item found to be existing in your X-Cart store will be removed from the store and replaced with the respective item from eBay.
-    * **Import only new items**:  Before importing an item from eBay, the module will check whether this item already exists in your X-Cart store.
+    * **Import only new items**:  Before importing an item from eBay, the module will check whether this item is new or already exists in your X-Cart store.
 With this option enabled, only the items that do not already exist in your X-Cart store will be imported.

+    **Information**: To identify an item, the module uses the item SKU (contents of the _Custom Label_ field on eBay) and eBay Item Id (unique identifier of the item on eBay).
+When importing an item from eBay, the module first checks the item SKU: if the Custom Label of the item matches a SKU of one of the products in the X-Cart store, the item is identified as already existing in the store.
+If no matching SKU is found in the store database, the module goes on to check the eBay Item Id field.

 3. Click **Import items** to launch the product import process.